 -33.24402, 150.22742

-You can see these fellas do their best Milky Way impression as part of the 7.5km, 4-hour Wolgan Valley circuit.
-On this epic walk you’ll climb out of the valley, marvel at rugged pagodas and soak up views back to camp before things get dark and magical.
+You can see these fellas do their best Milky Way impression as part of the 9km, 4-5 hour Glow Worm Tunnel via Wolgan Valley loop.
+On this epic walk, you’ll climb out of the valley, marvel at rugged pagodas, and soak up clifftop views before things get dark and magical.

 Newnes Industrial Ruins